Mailu/helm-charts/mailu/SETUPS.md

 ```

 ## K8s nodes with public IPs

+> [!WARNING]
-!Warning section: traffic between pods is unencrypted, use istio or similar to ensure traffic between k8s nodes is encrypted.
+> Traffic between pods is unencrypted, use [istio](https://istio.io/) or similar to ensure traffic between pods of the k8s nodes is encrypted.

+If your cluster nodes use public IPs, you can directly access the mail ports from the internet, for example using the
+default HostPort or a NodePort Service described above.